justintemps/justintemps/src/lib/content/pages/about.md

 ---
 title: A bit about me
-description: Non-essential background information about the person who built this website.
+description: Everything you never asked to know about the guy who built this website.
 ---

 <script>